 Also consider risk – irrespective of earnings and ‘grading’ in the partnership structure, risk is generally shared equally.

-Capital
+The Capital Barrier

-This is becoming an issue for many practices as the cost of ‘buying in’ increases.
 More and more prospective equity partners are turning down the opportunity as they feel the cost of equity is prohibitive.

 Ownership and value